-- B. The FAA will perform the following activities when requested by the Wildland Fire Agencies: - Provide air traffic control services to support the Wildland Fire Agencies' management efforts.
+- B. The FAA will perform the following activities: - Provide air traffic control services to support the Wildland Fire Agencies' management efforts.
 Services are subject to the availability of qualified FAA personnel needed at the time of requested service. - Provide an FAA Mobile Airport Traffic Control Tower (MATCT) and/or other necessary equipment in support of the requested services.
 FAA personnel will transport, assemble, disassemble, and maintain the FAA MATCT.
-FAA equipment is subject to availability at the time of requested service. - Provide adequate staffing of certified air traffic control and airway transportation system specialists. - 4.
-Provide air traffic control services for aircraft operating at the staging airport or heliport. - 5.
-Provide radio frequencies for use in the service area. - Ensure the appropriate Notice to Airmen (NOTAMs) are issued and cancelled for the airport or heliport. - 7.
-Retain the prerogative to terminate all or any part of the temporary airport traffic control services provided to the Wildland Fire Agencies should the FAA determine a requirement of higher priority dictating the recall of all or a portion of its personnel and/or traffic control equipment. - 8.
-Provide a point of contact (POC) for requesting the services within this agreement.
-The FAA Northwest Mountain (ANM) Cornerstone Regional Operations Center (ROC) is the WSA POC for temporary tower deployment.
-Contact information is listed in Appendix A of this document.
-The ANM ROC is available 24 hours continuously and will be responsible for initiating internal FAA coordination for temporary tower deployment.
+FAA equipment is subject to availability at the time of requested service. - Provide adequate staffing of certified air traffic control and airway transportation system specialists. - Provide air traffic control services for aircraft operating at the staging airport or heliport. - 5.
+Provide radio frequencies for use in the service area.